robert-westenberger/knowledgebase/book-notes/mathematics-for-computer-science/chapter-1-problems.md

 Since we have a contradiction, we must assume that $\sqrt[3] 2$ is irrational. $\blacksquare$

 ## Problem 1 (From In-Class Problems MIT OCW 6.042J Spring '15
+The Pythagorean Theorem says that if a and b are the lengths of the sides of a right triangle, and c is the length of its hypotenuse, then
+$$a^2 + b^2 = c^2$$
+In this problem we'll examine a  particularly simple “proof without words” of the theorem.

+Suppose you are given four different colored copies of a right triangle with sides of lengths a, b and c, along with a suitably sized square, shown below.